susielau/Operation-Chris/README.md

 # Operation Chris

 Our project is a web app that takes in food order and display them in the kitchen.
+Here is a link to our app runing on heruko: http://hendrickhousedining.herokuapp.com

 ## Homepage